stellarwp/kadence-blocks/readme.txt

 6. Editor Width settings inside Gutenberg

 == Frequently Asked Questions ==

+= What are Kadence Blocks and how do they enhance my WordPress experience? = Kadence Blocks are advanced Gutenberg blocks that extend the capabilities of the WordPress editor.
+They allow you to create stunning, responsive websites easily.

+= Is Kadence Blocks free to use? =
+Yes, Kadence Blocks is a robust free plugin that offers a range of custom blocks and tools.
+There is a Premium addon for those who are looking for even more features.
+You can see a detailed list outlining what is in [Kadence Blocks vs Kadence Blocks Pro on our site](https://www.kadencewp.com/kadence-blocks/pro/#compare).

+= Can I use Kadence Blocks with my current WordPress theme? = Absolutely!
+Kadence Blocks is designed to work seamlessly with most WordPress themes, enhancing your current design capabilities.
+We recommend using our free theme, [Kadence Theme](https://www.kadencewp.com/kadence-theme/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks) with 300,000+ active installs.

+= What unique features does Kadence Blocks offer? = Kadence Blocks offers plenty of [unique, easy-to-use features](https://www.kadencewp.com/kadence-blocks/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks) like our Design Library which is complete with hundreds of unique patterns that can be tailored to your brand with AI.
+We offer advanced gallery options, configurable block defaults, and visibility controls for block settings.

+= Does Kadence Blocks support dynamic content for my website? = Yes, our [Pro addon supports dynamic content](https://www.kadencewp.com/kadence-blocks/pro/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks), allowing you to create highly dynamic and interactive websites easily when you upgrade to Pro.
+Use your own meta fields from ACF and MetaBox as well as custom fields from WooCommerce, The Events Calendar, and other third party plugins.

+= Are there tutorials available for Kadence Blocks? = Yes, we offer a range of tutorials to help you get the most out of Kadence Blocks.
+Visit our [help center](https://www.kadencewp.com/help-center/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks) for step-by-step guides.

+= Can I upgrade to Kadence Blocks Pro for additional features? = es, upgrading to Kadence Blocks Pro unlocks additional advanced features and capabilities.
+Check out the [feature comparison](https://www.kadencewp.com/kadence-blocks/pro/#compare).

+= Where can I get support for Kadence Blocks? =
+Our expert team is eager to assist you with any queries.
+Please reach out through our dedicated [support form](https://www.kadencewp.com/free-support-tickets/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks) for prompt and helpful guidance.

 = Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the Kadence Blocks plugin through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence-blocks.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.